simsage/example-upload/README.md

 `Robert often works in recruitment.\n`

 ```
+# let's get an md5 sum for test.txt
 > md5sum test.txt

 	38957c50ca1330c74b702655fb1981bf

+# let's encode the content of test.txt as a base64 string
 > base64 test.txt

 	Um9iZXJ0IG9mdGVuIHdvcmtzIGluIHJlY3J1aXRtZW50Lgo=

+# This string can be up to 50MB in size (configurable).
+This string must be prefixed with ;base64, before POSTing.
 ```

 The final SimSage concept you’ll need is that of a `run-id`.
 This property isn’t directly relevant to this upload, but the API will insist on one being passed.
 A `run-id` is simply a random GUID, which represents a single run through the data of a remote system.
 Its purpose is detect which files are no longer present after running through certain kinds of external systems.
 You must use the same `run-id` while you're uploading all your data.
 You must change the `run-id` in subsequent runs through the same data (e.g. to upload any changes).